 If you have ten years or more to your retirement, you should make more volatile investments like stocks.
 They are risky investments but very fruitful.
 As you’re inching closer to your retirement, you wouldn’t want your portfolio to be full of risky, aggressive investments.
 Be more diversified by investing safely in bonds or exchange traded funds i.e. ETFs.

 AARP is a go-to institution for the senior population.
 It is a popular senior citizen advocacy group and gives out financial services, insurance plans, social welfare schemes, and legal counsel for the elderly.
-The annual membership fee is $16, which is further discounted if you buy the years in bulk.
 They give out discounts to members on dining, travel, roadside assistance, auto insurance, health benefits, and more.
 This is a golden institution to sign up for.